-Murray Valley encephalitis is a rare illness caused by a virus, and a person can become infected if bitten by a mosquito that is carrying the virus.
-Most reported cases of Murray Valley encephalitis - which can be severe, and even fatal - have occurred in northern Australia or Papua New Guinea.
+Murray Valley encephalitis is a serious but rare illness caused by a virus you get from being bitten by a mosquito that is carrying the virus.
+Most reported cases of Murray Valley encephalitis have occurred in northern Australia or Papua New Guinea.

 Symptoms and diagnosis

-The mild symptoms of Murray Valley encephalitis include fever, headache, nausea and vomiting.
+Many people have no symptoms.
+Others have mild symptoms including including fever, headache, neck stiffness, drowsiness, nausea and vomiting.
 More severe symptoms may include drowsiness, confusion, neck stiffness, and possibly seizures.
 Infants may also become irritable or drowsy.
+Diagnosing the infection may involve a blood test and a lumbar puncture to test a sample of fluid from around the spinal cord.

 Murray Valley encephalitis treatment and prevention